Cophura rozeni

 Distribution

-The locality and precise distribution of Cophura rozeni are not well documented in accessible literature.
+The type locality and precise distribution of Cophura rozeni are not well documented in accessible literature.
 The Cophura has a primarily Neotropical and Nearctic distribution, with ranging from the southwestern United States through Mexico and Central America to South America.

 Ecological Role